vircadia/vircadia-docs-sphinx/docs/source/script/transfer-hfc-tutorial.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:</p>
+    <p>Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are <strong>Experimental APIs</strong> and thus are subject to the following:</p>
     <ol>
-        <li>Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*;</li>
+        <li>Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time <em>until Beta Release 81<em>;</li>
-        <li>The Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*;</li>
+        <li>The Commerce APIs referenced in this document and related examples are subject to change or removal without notice <em>until Beta Release 81<em>;</li>
         <li>Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.</li>
     </ol>
 </div>